Error Bounds for Physics-Informed Neural Networks in Fokker-Planck PDEs: Experiment

 \textbf{First-order error bound application \quad} We apply the approach in Section~\ref{sec:tight_error_bound} to construct error bound $B_1(t)$ for several FP-PDEs that do not have closed-form solutions.
 First, we consider FP-PDEs associated with nonlinear SDEs (see rows labeled as Nonlinear in Table~\ref{tab:main_result}).
-We note that 2D Duffing Oscillator is from \citep{anderson2024fisher} and exhibits chaotic behaviors.
-Due to complexity of these systems, highly detailed Monte Carlo (M.C.) simulations with extremely small time steps and very large numbers of samples were necessary to generate high-fidelity "ground-truth" PDF distributions at specific discrete time instances.
+We note that 2D Duffing Oscillator is from \citet{anderson2024fisher} and exhibits chaotic behaviors.
+Due to complexity of these systems, highly detailed Monte Carlo (M.C.) simulations with extremely small time steps and very large numbers of samples were necessary to generate high-fidelity `ground-truth' PDF distributions at specific discrete time instances (see Appendix~\ref{appendix:system}).
 The final set of experiments consider high-dimensional (up to 10-D) time-varying Ornstein-Uhlenbeck (OU) processes (see rows labeled as High Dimensional in Table~\ref{tab:main_result}).
-We note that running M.C. to obtain "ground-truth" PDF for fully nonlinear and high-dimensional systems is not tractable.
-Hence, we choose these time-varying OU because they are non-trivial (i.e., no closed-form solutions) but allow us to efficiently estimate accurate $p(x,t)$ via numerical integration thanks to time-varying linear dynamics~\citep{sarkka2019applied}.
+We note that running M.C. to obtain `ground-truth' PDF for fully nonlinear and high-dimensional systems is not tractable.
+Hence, we choose these time-varying OU because they are non-trivial (i.e., no closed-form solutions) but allow us to efficiently estimate accurate $p(x,t)$ via semi-analytical method that numerically integrates the Gaussian distributions by exploiting the time-varying linear dynamics \citep{sarkka2019applied}.
+Thus, unlike our PINN-based method or standard M.C. simulations, this semi-analytical approach cannot handle general nonlinear dynamics.